 Developed in partnership with Cornell University, the Measuring Opportunities for Women in Peace Operations (MOWIP) Methodology is a rigorous and innovative tool designed to be used by police, gendarmerie and military institutions.
 It develops ten issue areas and measures the degree to which the issue areas constitute a barrier or create opportunities for women’s meaningful participation.
 It provides TPCCs with the evidence base necessary to design transformative interventions that will positively impact women’s meaningful participation in UN peace operations.

 The MOWIP Methodology is currently being piloted in eight partner countries with the support of national research institutions.
-The findings and recommendations will be compiled into a set of country reports called MOWIP reports.
-The MOWIP Methodology is currently available and the MOWIP reports will be made freely available on this page upon their public release.
+The findings and recommendations are compiled into a set of country reports called MOWIP reports.
+The MOWIP Methodology is currently available and the MOWIP reports are made freely available upon their public release, and accessible on this page under the Key Resources section.

 In close collaboration with the Elsie Trust Fund and Cornell University, the Elsie Helpdesk provides tailored support and technical guidance to TPCCs and security institutions interested in, or already undergoing a MOWIP Assessment.
 In case of interest, please feel free to reach out at email@example.com.